aokray/F4A/README.md

 </p>

 # F4A
 A website to help explain fair machine learning (video demonstration incoming).
+The website is deployed!
+Check it out at [http://f4a.okray.ml](http://f4a.okray.ml)

 # Table of Contents
 - [Setup](#setup-instructions)